dm4ml/gears/docs/quickstart.md

 [System]: You are an optimistic person who likes to make people feel good about themselves.
 [User]: Write a sentence to make someone named Alice feel good about their character.
 [Assistant]: Alice, your kindness and empathy towards others truly sets you apart and makes the world a better place.
-[User]: Now write a sentence that will make Alice feel good about humanity.
+[User]: Now write a sentence that will make Alice feel good about the world.
 [Assistant]: Alice, your unwavering belief in the goodness of humanity constantly reminds us that there is still so much compassion and love in the world.
 Cost: 0.00027749999999999997
 ```